 Definition, Etiology, PathogenesisTop

-Thrombotic thrombocytopenic purpura (TTP) is a thrombotic microangiopathy with thrombocytopenia caused by the formation of intravascular platelet aggregates, which develop due to endothelial injury and the presence of ultra large von Willebrand factor (vWF) molecules in plasma (in healthy persons these are degraded by a plasma metalloproteinase: ADAMTS-13 [vWF-cleaving protease]).
-Hemolytic anemia and schistocytes result from red blood cell damage related to platelet aggregates in microcirculation.
+Thrombotic thrombocytopenic purpura (TTP) is a thrombotic microangiopathy characterized by thrombocytopenia, anemia with schistocytes, neurologic impairment, renal impairment, and fever.
+Not all 5 signs need to be present; the presence of thrombocytopenia and hemolytic anemia with schistocytes only is sufficient for the diagnosis.
+Thrombocytopenia is caused by the formation of intravascular platelet aggregates, which develop due to endothelial injury and the presence of ultra large von Willebrand factor (vWF) molecules in plasma (in healthy persons vWF is degraded by the plasma metalloproteinase ADAMTS-13 [vWF-cleaving protease]).
+Hemolytic anemia and the presence of schistocytes (fragments of erythrocytes) result from red blood cell damage related to platelet aggregates in the microcirculation.

 Clinical Features and Natural HistoryTop

 TTP is more prevalent in women, usually between the ages of 30 to 40 years.
 The onset is acute and may be preceded by a mild upper respiratory tract infection.
 Manifestations include signs and symptoms of thrombocytopenia, hemolysis (anemia and jaundice), neurologic symptoms (these may include behavioral abnormalities, headache, visual disturbances, paresthesias, aphasia, coma), fever, abdominal pain, myalgia (frequent), and enlargement of the liver and spleen.
 Familial TTP may present for the first time during pregnancy.